Simon Danczuk: Subsequent career

 In February 2024, Danczuk announced that he had joined Reform UK three months prior, and would be the party's candidate for the 2024 Rochdale by-election.
-Danczuk came sixth, with 6.3 per cent of the votes cast.
+Danczuk came sixth, and saved his deposit, gaining 6.3 per cent of the votes cast.
 His party alleged that the election was rigged, also claiming that Danczuk was threatened and subjected to "menacing behaviour".
 No further evidence was presented for the claim of rigging.

 One individual was taken into custody, after posting a video online referencing Danczuk's leaflet, which stated "vote for Rochdale, not Gaza", and saying that Danczuk resembled the EastEnders TV character Phil Mitchell, before threatening Danczuk.
 The individual was later arrested.

 Personal life

 Danczuk has been married three times; his first two marriages ended in divorce, and he has two children each with his first and second wives.

 Danczuk married Karen Burke in 2012.
 They have two sons.
 The couple separated in June 2015.
 In July 2015, he said that he had been suffering from depression caused by his campaigning work on child sexual abuse and that this had affected their marriage.

-In 2022, he became engaged to Claudine Uwamahoro, a Rwandan beauty therapist whom he met on a business trip to Rwanda in March 2022, and they married in July 2023.
+In 2022, he became engaged to Claudine "Coco" Uwamahoro, a Rwandan beauty therapist whom he met on a business trip to Rwanda in March 2022, and they married in July 2023.